Slicer/Slicer/Docs/user_guide/getting_started.md

     sudo apt-get install --reinstall libxcb-xinerama0

 #### ArchLinux
 ArchLinux runs the `strip` utility by default; this needs to be disabled in order to run Slicer binaries.
+For more information see [this thread on the Slicer Forum](https://discourse.slicer.org/t/could-not-load-dicom-data/14211/5).

 ## Using Slicer